asafdav/hapi-auth-extra/README.md

 1. With the default roles which are: "SUPER_ADMIN", "ADMIN", "USER", "GUEST"
 2. By defining your own roles

-**Note**: The roles are hierarchical so with the defaults, "USER" has access to any routes that either "GUEST" or "USER" have access to, "ADMIN" has access to any routes that "ADMIN", "USER", or "GUEST" have access to, and "SUPER_ADMIN" has access to any routes that "SUPER_ADMIN", "ADMIN", "USER", or "GUEST" have access to.

-For custom roles, the hierarchy is the first roles have access to the later roles.
-For example if you have the roles `["OWNER", "MANAGER", "EMPLOYEE"]`, "MANAGER" has access to any routes that either "MANAGER", or "EMPLOYEE" have access to, and "OWNER" has access to any routes that either "OWNER", "MANAGER", or "EMPLOYEE" have access to

 ## Using hapi-authorization with default roles
 1. Include the plugin in your hapijs app.
 Example: